2023 Most Popular Nursing Bachelor's Degree Schools in Missouri

 Nursing majors at Mizzou take out an average of $23,696 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $425.

-Out of the 36 schools in Missouri that were part of this year’s ranking, University of Missouri - St Louis landed the # 5 spot on the list.
+A rank of #5 on this year’s list means University of Missouri - St Louis is a great place for nursing students working on their bachelor’s degree.
 Located in the suburb of Saint Louis, UMSL is a public school with a large student population.

 About 88% of the students majoring in nursing at the school are women while 12% are male.